-News 8 reporter Harlan Schmidt interviewed me about why Austin is a good place to start a business.
+News 8 reporter Harlan Schmidt interviewed me about why Austin is a good place to start a business in 2010.
 I told him it was Austin’s “can do & it’s ok to fail” culture.
 And it is also about the fact that we have a highly educated population which means we can learn from our mistakes.
+I would still say that.

 Then he asked me what needs to be done to improve our ability to sustain businesses.
 After all, it is not about starting — anyone can start one.
 It is about keeping it going — although not necessarily growing as large as, say Dell.